thequeenofclubs/MinecraftServer/wiki/plugins.md

 ## ViaVersion
 Allows players to join from different Minecraft Versions.
 Our server supports versions 1.7.x - 1.20.4.

-## Chunky
-Enables pre-rendering of the world.
-Makes performance buttery smooth while walking around.

-## LightCleaner
-Mainly to fix the lighting from the restored buildings during [rebirth](/MinecraftServer/wiki/origin-story#rebirth).

-## Geyser
+## Geyser, Waterfall and Floodgate
-Allows players to join the server from bedrock edition clients without jeapordizing java edition gameplay.
+Allows players to join the server from bedrock edition clients even if they do not own Minecraft Java Edition

-## Waterfall
-Allows bedrock edition players who do not own java edition to play on the server.

 ## CoordinatesHUD
 CoordinatesHUD is a useful plugin that displays the player's coordinates on the screen.
 This is particularly helpful for players who need to navigate through the world or share specific locations with others.
 The plugin enhances the gameplay experience by providing essential location information at a glance.